DukeRobotics/robosub-ros/catkin_ws/src/offboard_comms/README.md

-# Compiling and deploying Arduino code
+# Offboard Communications Package

+This package provides communications and functionality for an Arduino to be integrated with our main ROS system.

 ## Generating Arduino libraries
 In order to access some manner of ROS functionality inside the Arduino code, we first need to generate libraries that the Arduino can use.
 This includes both the ability to receive and publish messages and the format of those messages themselves.
 To do this run the command: